 Provides tools for interacting with Apache OFBiz REST API endpoints, enabling retrieval of product information and other business data from OFBiz instances.

-This project provides a prototype implementation of an MCP server that:
+This project provides a prototype implementation of a Model Context Protocol (MCP) server for Apache OFBiz® that:

-The server enables generative AI applications to interact with remote systems that expose REST API endpoints, such as Apache OFBiz and Moqui.
+This project can be used as a platform to implement your own tools and enable generative AI applications to interact with any backend system that exposes REST API endpoints, such as Apache OFBiz or Moqui.

 The server is implemented in two versions, one that runs as a local MCP server (stdio transport) and one that runs as a remote MCP server (Streamable HTTP transport).

-The project is implemented in TypeScript, uses the Anthropic TypeScript SDK, and requires:
+The project leverages the Anthropic TypeScript SDK, and requires:

 Node.js